syncfusion-content/maui-docs/MAUI/Accordion/getting-started.md

 The `Expanding` event will be triggered when the accordion item is being expanded.
 It can cancel expansion with `ExpandingAndCollapsingEventArgs` that contains the following property:

 * `Cancel`:Indicates that the expansion or collapse action should be cancelled.
+* `Index`:Gets the index of the current expanding accordion item.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}